Trioxis/fossilize-aws-ebs/docs/API.md

 import EC2Store from './EC2Store';
 let ec2 = new EC2Store(params);
 ```
 where `params` is an object that configures how the class will contact EC2 (things like availability zone, user account id and/or credentials).
-Now that we have an `EC2Store` instance called `ec2`, we can use it to get information from EC2:
+Now that we have an `EC2Store` instance called `ec2`, we can use it to get information from EC2.
+These functions should only return objects that have a `backups:config-v0` tag and should be mapped to a more useful format (which is described in [tests](../tests/_TestEC2Store)).

 - `ec2.listSnapshots` - returns a Promise that resolves to an array of all snapshots in EC2 owned by the current user.
 - `ec2.listEBS` - returns a Promise that resolves to an array of all the EBS volumes in EC2.